 These types of scenarios aren‘t outwith the realm of possibility as the datasets exist and can be fed into a machine learning model to arrive at predictions considering road, weather, and PdM data.

 We‘ve discussed a lot of the areas in which artificial intelligence can be used in conjunction with predictive maintenance, a firm that has invested heavily in AI within the context of PdM are Simularity.

 The tech firm has developed a PdM solution that can be used in a wider number of sectors that include, but are not limited to healthcare, oil and gas, defense and the financial and insurance markets.

-The solution can ingest more than one million data points per second and arrive at predictive scoring a just a few milliseconds, it uses complex machine learning models to achieve this and can also identify “event signatures” for certain events to help provide human operators with some context and defined maintenance instructions.
+The solution can ingest more than one million data points per second and arrive at predictive scoring in just a few milliseconds.
+It uses complex machine learning models to achieve this and can also identify “event signatures” for certain events to help provide human operators with some context and defined maintenance instructions.

 The solution can learn “on the fly” which means it doesn‘t have to be trained or deployed, can work almost “out of the box” and can run on devices as small as the Arduino or even be scaled out to run on multiple servers.

 With such as a wide number of use cases and almost limitless scalability on offer, AI-powered PdM solutions like Simularity are a real game-changer for the enterprise.